 -Bugsy

-You're viewing the original Hometown Invasion Tour website as it appeared when launched in 2006.
-Back then, a site built with tables and flash was commonplace.
-A few changes were made, but it appears as it did eleven years ago.
-A modern and responsive version is in the works.
+You're viewing the original Hometown Invasion Tour website as it appeared in 2006/07.
+At the time, a site built with tables and flash was commonplace.
+A few backend changes were made to keep the site functioning, but it appears just as it did 16 years ago.

-See what I've been up to for the last ten years at www.bugsy.me
+See what I've been up to for the last 16 years at www.bugsy.me

 Browse: AK AL AR AZ CA CO CT DC DE FL GA HI IA ID IL IN KS KY LA MA MD ME MI MN MO MS MT NC ND NE NH NJ NM NV NY OH OK OR PA RI SC SD TN TX UT VA VT WA WI WV WY